gutsy-guy/fetchbot/README.md

 This repository contains three seperate approaches:
 - OpenPTrack with Kinect and MiR100 REST API (Main Implementation)
-- OpenPose ROS wrapper with MiR100 robot (Incomplete Implementation)
+- OpenPose ROS wrapper with onboard MiR100 sensors (Incomplete Implementation - located within the openpose_ros/ directory)
-- Human Aware Environment front end web interface (Proof of concept)
+- Human Aware Environment front end web interface (Proof of concept - located within the haed/ directory)

 ## OpenPTrack with Kinect and MiR100 REST API
+The purpose of the human observation environment is to monitor in real time locations and poses of each individual person in the local environment and subsequently summon and dismiss ‘Blue’, the MiR 100 bot, to and from an individual’s location when the ‘command pose’ is recognised.

+OpenPTrack is an open source library for, amongst other things, person tracking and pose annotation in real time via an RGD-D camera.
+A python interface is used to take interpreted pose annotations and issue specific commands via the MiR100 REST API to summon and dismiss the robot.

 #### Requirements
 - 30 GB free space on host machine